Prospectus

 • Communication: number of words, language, lay-out.

 The papers are written in two stages: a first version on which students will receive feedback, and a final version.
 Students who do not meet the deadline for the first version will lose the right to get feedback.
-The deadlines for submission of the first and final versions of the papers will be communicated by the convenor of the course through Brightspace.
+The deadlines for submission of the first and final versions of the papers will be communicated by the convener of the course through Brightspace.

 Resit

-Only if the total weighted average is insufficient (5.49 or lower) and the insufficient grade is the result of one or two insufficient papers, students are allowed to rewrite one or two papers (80%) in consultation with the convenor of the course.
+Only if the total weighted average is insufficient (5.49 or lower) and the insufficient grade is the result of one or two insufficient papers, students are allowed to rewrite one or two papers (80%) in consultation with the convener of the course.
 In that case the convener of the course will give a new deadline.
 A resit of the other partial assessments is not possible.

 Reading list